watson-intu/self-sdk/docs/workshops-devcon/5/lab-docs/workshop_5.md

-# Workshop 5 – Raspberry Pi
+# Workshop 5 – Running Intu on a Raspberry Pi

-In this workshop, you will (NEEDS TO BE FINISHED).
+In this workshop, you will assemble your own Raspberry Pi, which is a credit card-sized computer.
+You will then program an LED gesture for Intu, and run Intu off of your Raspberry Pi and see your LED gesture in action.
+(NEED TO FINISH)

 **Before you begin:**